artichaudhary0/Counter-Countdown/README.md

 <img width="330" alt="Screenshot 2024-09-25 at 2 43 22 PM" src="https://github.com/user-attachments/assets/9d9f4bc1-f5d5-4a8e-89c3-1b7cd892695d">

 ## Technologies Used
-•⁠  ⁠*HTML* : Markup structure.
+⁠**HTML** : Markup structure.
-•⁠  ⁠*CSS* : Styling and layout.
+⁠**CSS** : Styling and layout.
-•⁠  ⁠*JavaScript* : Core functionality for counter and countdown logic.
+⁠**JavaScript** : Core functionality for counter and countdown logic.

 ## Future Enhancements

-•⁠  ⁠Add sound effects when the countdown reaches zero.
+-  ⁠Add sound effects when the countdown reaches zero.
-•⁠  ⁠Allow the user to set custom background color changes for different time ranges.
+-⁠  ⁠Allow the user to set custom background color changes for different time ranges.
-•⁠  ⁠Store counter and countdown values in local storage for persistent state across sessions.
+-⁠  ⁠Store counter and countdown values in local storage for persistent state across sessions.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.